oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.19.3 Taxonomies <a id='taxonomies'></a>

 A taxonomy is a classification of results into a set of categories.
-Some taxonomies are defined publicly, without reference to any particular tool; we refer to these as “standard taxonomies.”
+Some taxonomies are defined publicly, without reference to any particular tool; we refer to these as "standard taxonomies."
 An example is the Common Weakness Enumeration \[[CWE](#CWE)™\].
-A tool can also define its own classification (in addition to the classification implied by its rule definitions); we refer to this as a “custom taxonomy.”
-We refer to a category within a taxonomy as a “taxon” (*pl.* “taxa”).
+A tool can also define its own classification (in addition to the classification implied by its rule definitions); we refer to this as a "custom taxonomy."
+We refer to a category within a taxonomy as a "taxon" (*pl.* "taxa").

 A taxonomy is represented by a `toolComponent` object.
 Its taxa are stored in the `taxa` property ([§3.19.25](#toolcomponent-object--taxa-property)).